Sanberkubo/Chatbot/README.md

 *Chatbot*

-This is a simple web-based chatbot interface built using HTML, CSS, and JavaScript.
+This is a web-based chatbot interface built using HTML, CSS, and JavaScript.
 The goal of the project is to create a minimal chat UI where users can type a message and receive a response on the same page.
 The design focuses on simplicity and easy customization.